pirovc/genome_updater/README.md

 	./genome_updater.sh -e /my/path/assembly_summary.txt -f "genomic.fna.gz" -o "recovered_sequences" -b january_2018

-### Changing timeout, retries and downloader (wget/curl)
+### Changing timeout, retries and downloader (curl instead of default wget)

 	retries=10 timeout=600 use_curl=1 ./genome_updater.sh -g "fungi" -o fungi -t 12 -f "genomic.fna.gz,assembly_report.txt"

 ## Top assemblies:

-The top assemblies (**-j**) will be selected based on the species/taxid entries in the assembly_summary.txt and not for the taxids provided with -g "taxids:...".
+The top assemblies (**-P**/**-A**) will be selected based on the species/taxid entries in the assembly_summary.txt and not for the taxids provided with -g "taxids:...".
 They are selected sorted by categories in the following order of importance:

 	A) RefSeq Category:
 		1) reference genome